Barisgl/machine-learning/README.md

-# In this repository, the machine-learning works will be handled
+In this repository, the machine-learning works will be handled.